 Property factors charge for their services, the more responsibilities they have the more they'll cost.
 Getting a factor might be worthwhile if dividing repair and maintenance tasks between the owners is awkward, time consuming or stressful.
 For example, some owners might not live in the building, they could be difficult to get hold of, or too busy or disinterested to arrange maintenance work.
 The factor will be an expert in running properties and hiring suitable contractors, and they can advise you on repair and maintenance issues.

-How do we hire a property factor?
+How do we hire or change a property factor?

 Your title deeds may set out the process for hiring a property factor.
 If they don't, you can make a decision using the tenement management scheme (TMS).